NotAfraiddd/English_web/README.md

-# newbies-training
+# English website
-This repo helps newbies how to use git
+This repo helps users how to use it

 ## Steps to setup